-While the Bible does not say how many Children did Adam and Eve have, we do find some clues.
-After Adam and Eve left the garden of Eden, Eve gave birth to two children, Cain and Abel (Genesis 4:1-2).
+After Adam and Eve left the garden of Eden, where they no longer had access to the tree of life, Eve gave birth to two children, Cain and Abel (Genesis 4:1-2).
 As the two boys grew, they were very different.
 Abel followed the Lord God and Abel followed his heart.
 Eventually their differences lead Cain to kill Abel.
 God cursed Cain for killing his brother and he fled.
-Later Cain married and begat his own nation (see Where did the wife of Cain come from?).
+Later Cain married and begat his own nation (see Where did Cain’s wife come from?).

 With this in mind, if we take today’s fertility at the antediluvian time it would be about 350 years.
 If Adam and Eve had just one child every seven years of her fertility, then they would have had 50 children.
 This is a conservative estimate, as it is likely that they obeyed God’s first commission to: “be fruitful and multiply …” (Genesis 1:28).